joshwuhh/Josh/Coffee_README.md

 I began this process but need to figure out why my data is not able to be shown in table format.

+  _This was because the field for Year was NOT formatted as a DATE, corrected_